PriyankaaE/Googlyeyeservice/README.md

     1. Install docker
     2. Run - docker build -t googly_image .
     3. To execute - docker run -e PORT=3000 -p 3000:3000 googly_image
-        Here -e in the env variable of the container port to which it runs the app -p is the host_port:container_port (-e PORT and container port in -p should be same)
+        Here -e in the env variable of the container port at which it runs the app -p is the host_port:container_port
+        (-e PORT and container port in -p should be same)
     4. Open http://0.0.0.0:host_port to view the app on the browser.